sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 ## b. *Duality :-*

 - ‘Duality’ refers to the similarity/correspondence between 2 types of mathematical things.
-- In this case, we can say that ‘Dual of a vector (in 2-D space) is the linear transforamtion (2-D space to 1-D space) and vice versa.
+- In this case, we can say that ‘Dual of a vector (in 2-D space) is a linear transforamtion (2-D space to 1-D space) and vice versa.

 # 10. Cross Products :-